-If Watermark custom text is specified with a valid syntax setting, all other session watermark policies - except Enable session watermark - are ignored.
+If Watermark custom text is specified with at least one valid syntax option, all other session watermark policies - except Enable session watermark - are ignored.

 If you leave a syntax option unspecified or set it to an unsupported value, their default value is used.